Fagrell/cleanqt.io-posts/18-sep-2018/post.md

 ### Wrap up

 We've now learnt the Qt-way of handling memory.
 If you're coming from a modern C++ background, perhaps you read through the whole post and felt very uncomfortable with all the raw `new`s and `delete`s.
 As it may be, it will take some time to adjust.
 Perhaps you'll only start to appreciate Qt's hierarchy model after you've used it for some time.
 Nonetheless, consider the main purpose of using smart pointers: to define ownership and handle memory.
 This is exactly what the Qt's parent-child relationship is designed to do.
+And speaking of ownership, it's again worth mentioning that the __parent-child relationship should never be mixed  with smart pointers that also handle ownership__, such as unique and shared pointers.
+Mixing ownership will most likely lead to a tragedy and undefined behaviour.
 If it helps, it's possible to design a whole Qt application without ever using `delete`.

 As they say "When in Rome, do as the Romans do".
 You'll be fine!